huguesrichard/Allopipe/README.md

 You can now get started with your files, check the [documentation](#docs/documentation.pdf) if you want more control over the filters that we implemented.

+We provide a couple of example data in /tutorial, i.e. tutorial/donor_to_annotate and tutorial/donor_to_annotate *(those files correspond to human chr6)*.\
+To test your VEP installation, run the following command at the root of the AlloPipe directory :

+		vep --cache --assembly GRCh38 --offline --af_gnomade -i tutorial/donor_to_annotate.vcf -o tutorial/donor_annotated_VEP.vcf --vcf --force_overwrite
+		vep --cache --assembly GRCh38 --offline --af_gnomade -i tutorial/recipient_to_annotate.vcf -o tutorial/recipient_annotated_VEP.vcf --vcf --force_overwrite

+Once the VEP annotation is complete, go to the root of the AlloPipe directory to run the following commands in the terminal :

+	cd src/
+	python ams_pipeline.py -f -n test_run -p test_pair ../tutorial/donor_annotated_VEP.vcf ../tutorial/recipient_annotated_VEP.vcf rd

+ If your AMS returns 49, congrats !
+You successfully generated your first Allogenomic Mismatch Score (AMS) and related tables !